acrolinx/acrolinx-proxy-sample/README.md

 See: [About Single Sign-On with Acrolinx](https://support.acrolinx.com/hc/en-us/articles/10306041280274-About-Single-Sign-On-with-Acrolinx).

 *Note: Make sure that you use a proper secret for the `genericPassword`.*
-*Note: Older Acrolinx Platform versions might require more configuration properties to be set.*

 ### Configure the Integration